BurritoSlayer90/Automated-Cover-Letter-Generator/README.md

 After that, simply navigate to your file folder in the Terminal, and execute the following line of code: python newcl.py

 You will be prompted to enter the company and position.
-After that, your new Cover letter will show up in the folder you chose!
+After that, your new Cover letter will show up in the folder you chose in word and pdf format!